PieterKas/OAuth-2.0-DCR-with-Trusted-Issuer-Credentials/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# TODO - Your title
+# OAuth 2.0 Dynamic Client Registration with Trusted Issuer Credentials

-This is the working area for the individual Internet-Draft, "TODO - Your title".
+This is the working area for the individual Internet-Draft, "OAuth 2.0 Dynamic Client Registration with Trusted Issuer Credentials".

+This draft describes the use of credentials issued by a third party or trusted issuer as software statements with Dynamic Client Registration.
+The draft describes the use of SPIFFE credentials and Verifieable Credentials (VCs).

 * [Editor's Copy](https://PieterKas.github.io/OAuth-2.0-DCR-with-Trusted-Issuer-Credentials/#go.draft-kasselman-oauth-dcr-trusted-issuer-token.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-kasselman-oauth-dcr-trusted-issuer-token)